Learn how Tulane is preparing for next year’s WaveWorks launch by exploring the latest UAT update.

 Howard-Tilton Memorial Library (HTML)

-• This is a private, locked lactation and changing room in the HTML basement at the bottom of the front stairs, near the student lounge.
-The room is labeled "Changing Room/Mothers Room".
+• Private, locked lactation/changing room in the HTML basement at the bottom of the front stairs, near the student lounge (labeled “Changing Room/Mothers Room”).

-• The room is equipped with a sink, chair, bench, power, and lockers, which can also be locked from the inside.
+• Equipped with a sink, chair, bench, power, and lockers; locks from the inside.

-• Accessible with a Key Card that can be requested at the Circulation Desk.
+• Accessible with a key card requested at the Circulation Desk.

 Mussafer Hall